 Lentils are supposed to have a tremendous amount of nutritional values than just being into protein diets.
 Apart from that, lentils are also the source for bodybuilding vitamins and minerals as well.
 Depending upon the place they come from, their tastes vary and so do their contents.

-1. Black eyed peas: One cup of this has nutrients worth a Caesar salad!
+One cup of this has nutrients worth a Caesar salad!
 That is how effective these cereals are.
-The black eyed peas contain 198 calories as per se the research and the data.
+The black-eyed peas contain 198 calories as per se the research and the data.
 1 gram of fat is also present that is completely healthy and is needed in one’s daily diet.
-It is also very famous for having fibers that are capable of controlling the cholesterol level of heart patients and diseases.
+It is also very famous for having fibres that are capable of controlling the cholesterol level of heart patients and diseases.
 These lentils are high in sodium content as well.
 The sodium helps manage the bodily balance, apart from being an essential thing in a balanced diet.

-3. Brown chickpeas: dark brown and smaller in size than the yellow chickpeas.
-One-half cup of dried brown chickpeas, which yields about 1 cup cooked, has 360 calories, 5 grams of fat, 60 grams of carbohydrates, 17 grams of fiber and 19 grams of protein.
+Dark brown and smaller in size than the yellow chickpeas.
+One-half cup of dried brown chickpeas, which yields about 1 cup cooked, has 360 calories, 5 grams of fat, 60 grams of carbohydrates, 17 grams of fibre and 19 grams of protein.
 The brown chickpeas add a lot of value to the soups made at the times of sickness.
 Not just that, these also can be eaten raw or a little boiled too.

 Nutritional Profile has dried peas are full of molybdenum.
-They are also a very good way to obtain soluble fiber and a great way to obtain manganese, copper, protein, folate, supplement B1, phosphorus, supplement B5 and potassium.
+They are also a very good way to obtain soluble fibre and a great way to obtain manganese, copper, protein, folate, supplement B1, phosphorus, supplement B5 and potassium.
 The split chickpeas are used in a lot of eatables in India because of its taste.
 It is also one of the main bases of taste inducing agents in many dishes.
 The split chickpeas have high proteins and also vitamins as the basic necessity.
 The vitamins and minerals that are present are the best for diabetic patients as well, as they have almost no sugar level yet give the energy needed.

-5. Whole Moong Beans: These legumes have a lovely flavor and are sold fresh, as seedlings or as peas.
+These legumes have a lovely flavour and are sold fresh, as seedlings or as peas.
 They aren’t as popular in the US but can be bought from most drug shops.
 Moong legumes are rich in nutritional supplements.
 Essential meats are those that your body cannot generate on its own.
 This is that type of lentil which leaves a person content even with a handful of consumption of the same.
 These are high in taste, and again, a basic of every staple diet of Indians.

 When you divided a whole Moong vegetable (the natural lentil picture above this one), you get Moong Dal.
-This little green-colored lentil is what’s within whole Moong (green lentil).
-These little and circular peas have olive-green and dark colored with mottling.
+This little green-coloured lentil is what’s within whole Moong (green lentil).
+These little and circular peas have olive-green and dark coloured with mottling.
 They have a brilliant and natural taste and firm-tender structure.
 The curved form stands up the best in food preparation.
-These are also called yellow-green lentils based on the color that they have.
+These are also called yellow-green lentils based on the colour that they have.

-9. Red Lentils: Peas may be the earliest harvested legume in the record.
+Peas may be the earliest harvested legume in the record.
 Though small in size, lentils are a healthy all-star.
-They're fibers wealthy and contain about a steak's worth of protein‚ - making them healthy various meats alternative for vegetarians.
+They're fibres wealthy and contain about a steak's worth of protein‚ - making them healthy various meats alternative for vegetarians.
 Peas are also full of vitamin b folic acid, metal, phosphorus, mineral magnesium, zinc oxide, and blood potassium.
 These happen to be worth a steak of protein when it comes to the nutrition that it serves.

 The benefits vary from one type of lentil to the other, but the prime things being- they are always rich in protein supplements and are trusted by a lot of bodybuilders and weightlifters.
 Not just that, the availability of all the types of lentils depend on the land and the weather conditions too.
 These and the cereals, in general; are found a year long.